 You should know that researchers see a baby sleeping through the night as six hours of sleep continuously.
 Many babies are not physically capable of sleeping even six hours, especially if you are exclusively breastfeeding.
 If you value your sleep, it can be stressful to think about existing on a few hours of sleep one night.
-Adjusting your sleep expectations can make a big difference in how you feel when you don’t get enough sleep.
+Adjusting your sleep expectations can significantly affect how you feel when you don’t get enough sleep.

 The timing of your exercise does matter.
 To improve your sleep quality, you want to complete your workout at least 2-3 hours before you go to bed.

 Light perceived by your eyes communicates to your circadian clock.
 From an ancestral point of view, humans woke up with the sunrise and were exposed to sunlight throughout the day.
 After the sunset, there was only red and orange light from campfires.
 Our modern lifestyles have introduced us to artificial light that can distort our melatonin production and disrupt circadian clocks.
-One of the biggest and easiest things you can do to improve your sleep is to optimize your light exposure.
-There is a large body of evidence supporting exposure to blue light during the day and reducing after the sunset.
+Optimizing your light exposure is one of the biggest and easiest things you can do to improve your sleep.
+A large body of evidence supports exposure to blue light during the day and reducing after sunset.

 Maximizing Natural Light During the Day

 There are three critical times you want to view natural light during the day.
-The first is within 30-60 minutes after waking up, the next is around solar noon, and lastly before sunset.
-You do not need to look directly at the sun, and ideally, you do this without sunglasses.
-Depending on when you wake up and the weather conditions, you may need to modify.
-You can do this for ten minutes on a clear day and increase the time to 20-30 minutes if it is cloudy or more overcast.
-If you wake up before the sun rises, you can turn on bright artificial lights in your home.
-Windows filter out some of the light, and you must view the sunshine outdoors.
-If you live somewhere with little natural light, you may want to consider an artificial daytime simulator.
+The first is within 30-60 minutes after waking up; the next is around solar noon, and lastly, before sunset.
+You do not need to look directly at the sun; ideally, you do this without sunglasses.
+You may need to modify it depending on when you wake up and the weather conditions.
+You can do this for ten minutes on a clear day and increase the time to 20-30 minutes if cloudy or overcast.
+If you wake up before sunrise, you can turn on bright artificial lights in your home.
+Windows filter out some light, and you must view the sunshine outdoors.
+Consider an artificial daytime simulator if you live somewhere with little natural light.

 Minimize Bright Light in the Evening

-Just as you want to maximize bright light and blue light during the day, you want to minimize this type of light at night.
+Just as you want to maximize bright and blue light during the day, you want to minimize this light at night.
 Unfortunately, our modern lifestyles are filled with artificial sources of blue light that we are exposed to after the sun goes down.
 This includes nearly every artificial light source in your home, including light bulbs, phones, computers, and televisions.
-Andrew Huberman recommends avoiding bright lights, especially bright overhead lights, between 10:00 pm and 4:00 am.
-His advice is only to use as much artificial lighting as is necessary for you to remain and move about safely at night.
+Andrew Huberman recommends avoiding bright lights, especially bright overhead lights, between 10:00 p.m. and 4:00 a.m.
+He advises only using as much artificial lighting as necessary to remain and move about safely at night.
 This is because viewing bright lights of all colors is a problem for your circadian system.
 Candlelight and moonlight do not have the same adverse effects.

-If you are a shift worker and work during the night, check out this episode of the Huberman Lab Podcast for tips to offset the negative effects of shift work.
+If you are a shift worker and work during the night, check out this episode of the Huberman Lab Podcast for tips to offset the adverse effects of shift work.

 Tools to Reduce Blue Light

-If you absolutely cannot turn your phone or computer off, the next best solution is to use a blue light blocker.
+If you cannot turn your phone or computer off, the next best solution is to use a blue light blocker.
 Apple calls this feature called nightshift.
 It changes the color temperature of your screen to cut down on blue light.
-You can have this set automatically every day so that as nighttime approaches, your phone automatically shifts to less blue light.
+You can have this set automatically every day so that your phone automatically shifts to less blue light as nighttime approaches.
 For Android users, there are a lot of apps that perform this same function.
-For your computer there is a free program called f.lux, that does the same thing for your computer.
-These solutions are not as effective as turning off your screen, but they should lessen the effects.
+For your computer there is a free program called that does the same thing for your computer.
+These solutions are less effective than turning off your screen, but they should lessen the effects.

 A tool to reduce blue light from all sources in your environment is to wear blue light blocking glasses 2-3 hours before bed.
-My favorite is the glasses from BLUblox because they block the specific blue and green light (400nm to 550nm) that is evidence-based to optimize melatonin production.
-(You can save 15% off BLUblox with the promo code PREGNANCY.)
+My favorite is the glasses from Bon Charge because they block the specific blue and green light (400nm to 550nm) that is evidence-based to optimize melatonin production.
+(You can save 15% off Bon Charge with the promo code PREGNANCY.)

 Light Exposure During Sleep

-We examined how light exposure in the hours you are awake can impact your sleep, but what about light when sleeping?
+We examined how light exposure during awake hours can impact your sleep, but what about light when sleeping?
 Research demonstrates that light exposure during sleep can negatively affect your sleep quality.
 This study shows that ambient light during sleep can increase ocular fatigue, including eye tiredness, soreness, difficulty focusing, and vision discomfort.

 Ideally, you sleep in a room that is pitch black.
-If you have lights coming from devices in your room, like alarm clocks or device chargers, you can turn these off, face them away from you, or cover the light with a piece of tape.
+If you have lights coming from devices in your room, like alarm clocks or chargers, you can turn them off, face them away from you, or cover the light with a piece of tape.

-If you are in a neighborhood or city, blocking outside light from entering through windows can be challenging.
+Blocking outside light from entering through windows can be challenging in a neighborhood or city.
 One solution is to put blackout curtains in your bedroom.
 You can also wear a sleep mask to block out light.
-I use the BLUblox REMedy Sleep Mask.
-This sleep mask blocks 100% of light so you can sleep in total darkness, and it is comfortable and adjustable.
-(You can save 15% off BLUblox with the promo code PREGNANCY.)
+I use the Blackout Sleep Mask from Bon Charge.
+This sleep mask blocks 100% of light so you can sleep in total darkness, and is comfortable and adjustable.
+(You can save 15% off Bon Charge with the promo code PREGNANCY.)

-An in-depth episode on light exposure during pregnancy dives into more evidence on this topic.
+An in-depth episode on light exposure during pregnancy dives into more evidence.

 Set Up a Sleep Sanctuary

-Your bedroom should be a calm relaxing environment for sleep, and it should be your sleep sanctuary.
+Your bedroom should be a calm, relaxing environment for sleep and your sleep sanctuary.
 You want to train your brain that your bedroom is for sleeping and sex.
 That is it.
 Reading a book in bed, meditating, and anything else you do to relax are encouraged.
 Ideally, you remove anything that is a distraction from sleep.
-Perhaps, the most significant distractions are televisions, laptops, and smartphones.
+The most significant distractions are televisions, laptops, and smartphones.
 Not only do these emit blue light that can negatively affect your sleep, but they can also keep you awake longer.

 The ideal temperature for sleeping is 65° Fahrenheit (18.3° Celsius).
 Your body needs to decrease the temperature by one to three degrees to fall and stay asleep.
 If your body temperature increases, it can cause you to wake up in the middle of the night.
 It will be easier to keep your room cool and use blankets you can remove if you are too warm.

-You can set your thermostat lower, so your home and bedroom temperature is lower.
-Using an air conditioner, fan, or opening a window may also lower the temperature of your room.
-There are devices for cooling your mattress, like a Chilipad, that pump cool water through a mattress pad to cool your sleeping surface.
-I don’t have any personal experience with these, and they can be expensive.
+You can lower your thermostat so your home and bedroom temperature is lower.
+Using an air conditioner fan or opening a window may also reduce the temperature of your room.
+Some devices for cooling your mattress, like a Chilipad, pump cool water through a mattress pad to cool your sleeping surface.
+I have no experience with these, and they can be expensive.
 You can also wear less clothing to bed or minimize blankets.

 Room Temperature and Your Baby

 You likely use an alarm in the morning to wake up.
-You may want to consider an alarm to go to sleep too.
-If you have an iPhone check out the sleep schedule feature in the Health app.
-Scheduling the time you go to bed makes is a great reminder to go to sleep and ensure you are setting yourself up to get enough sleep.
+You may want to consider an alarm to go to sleep, too.
+If you have an iPhone, check out the sleep schedule feature in the Health app.
+Scheduling the time you go to bed makes it a great reminder to go to sleep and ensure you are setting yourself up to get enough sleep.
 Ideally, you go to sleep when you first start to feel sleepy.
-Sleep researchers have observed a naturally occurring spike in wakefulness that occurs about one hour before your natural bedtime.
+Sleep researchers have observed a naturally occurring spike in wakefulness about one hour before your natural bedtime.
 This can lead some people to push through that sleepy feeling and stay up too late.
-On the flip side, you should be waking up at about the same time every day.
+On the flip side, you should wake up at about the same time every day.

 Having a different schedule on weekends or waking up at different times on different days can disrupt your circadian clock.
 In reality, this can be difficult with varying schedules and demands of work and social schedules.
 This is even more of a challenge, if not impossible, with a new baby.
 As a new parent, you will have to have flexibility.
-When you can control your sleep schedule, it is best to put yourself on a schedule.
+When you can control your sleep schedule, putting yourself on a schedule is best.